rorywalsh/Noodle/SampleModule/Content/pres.md

 #### <font color="cornflowerblue">So what's the problem?</font>

 Notes:
-Proprietary software is a con
+* Proprietary software is a con!
-Like most proprietary systems, it tends to lead you toward their way of doing things Things get extremely frustrating when you want to do something diferent.
+* Like most proprietary systems, it tends to lead you toward their way of doing things
+* Things get extremely frustrating when you want to do something different.
-Then there are the limited list of supported formats for a range of multi-media
+* Then there are the limited list of supported formats for a range of multi-media

 ---

 #### <font color="cornflowerblue">Ok, and what's the solution?</font>

 Notes:
-The solution is to use free and open source framework Frameworks that compliment the open source content management system used in the school Frameworks that can open up new levels of interactivity in presentations
+* The solution is to use free and open source framework
+* Frameworks that compliment the open source content management system used in the school
+* Frameworks that can open up new levels of interactivity in presentations

 ---